-We work together for 5-6 hours each day and have weekends to rest.
-We ask that everyone contributes what they can towards meal costs, own breakfast, coffee/tea/sugar/snacks.
+We work together for 5 hours each day and have weekends to rest.
+We ask that everyone contributes what they can towards meal costs, coffee/tea/sugar/snacks.
 This enables us to reinvest more energy into the project and systems, accelerating the regeneration process.
 We prepare and eat meals together & helping in the kitchen is another task for volunteers to get involved in.
 In a community, we share responsibilities.
-We provide plant based cooked meals, salads and smoothies for guests at our retreat center too.

-The work exchange is for two plant-based meals per day, accommodation, as well as the hands on learning opportunities that this project offers in practical permaculture, agro-ecology, agro-forestry, ecosystem restoration, horticulture, soil creation, plant-based cooking, herbal medicines, woodwork, music, art, and more.
+The work exchange is for two plant-based meals and basic breakfast per day, accommodation, as well as the hands on learning opportunities that this project offers in practical permaculture, agro-ecology, agro-forestry, ecosystem restoration, horticulture, soil creation, plant-based cooking, herbal medicines, woodwork, music, art, and more.

 There is space to host talks or workshops.
 We encourage you to share your skills, knowledge, and passions with the team or with the local community.

 In your spare time volunteers have the opportunity to explore and utilize the beautiful facilities on the land, participate in our community events like yoga & meditation sessions and music evenings.